We the Media: Ch. 8: Next Steps

-Within chapter eight, Gillmor discusses Moore's Law, which he mentions will have a large influence on changing new media for the better.
+Gillmor discusses Moore's Law, which he mentions will have a large influence on changing new media for the better.
 The Pew Internet & American Life found that in mid-2003, less than half of adult Internet users had used the internet to “publish their thoughts, respond to others, post pictures, share files and otherwise contribute to the explosion of content available online.”
 Gillmor writes how this has to change for "future inventions" to take hold in the upcoming digital age.

 During this time, the ability to get the news you want was a hallmark of the networked world.
 RSS affected how individuals collected information from many different sites.
 It was a pioneering aspect in how new media became organized, which only increased the change of new media in the early 1990s.
 Another program, Technorati, was created by Dave Sifry in 2002.
 The Technorati API (applications programming interface) hooks one piece of software to another.
 Gillmor believes this program's influence can control new media, rather than erode businesses.

 Ch.
 9: Trolls, Spin, and the Boundaries of Trust

-In this chapter Gillmor exposes various modes of deception in the modern media.
+In this chapter, Gillmor exposes various modes of deception in the modern media.
 He uses eight subtopics to illustrate the concepts.
 These explain the distortions of perception, discuss the misleading practice of image manipulations, and the effect of anonymity on the credibility of sourcing in internet-based media.

 Gillmor goes on to define and explain the effects of trolls on the media, discuss the effects of information provided by biased and motivated groups, and expresses the correcting influence of fact-checking on digital media by non-traditional media contributors.
 He poses the question of whether the media, influenced by the weight of the prevalent false information, will implode from the effect of lost credibility.